Korea Open: Sindhu, Sai Praneeth, Saina bow out; Kashyap advances | Devdiscourse

 Parupalli Kashyap was the lone Indian to survive in the singles event after star shuttlers P V Sindhu, Saina Nehwal and B Sai Praneeth made first round exits at the Korea Open badminton tournament here on Wednesday.
-Kashyap registered a comfortable 21-16 21-16 over Lu Chia Hung of Chinese Taipei in a men's singles match match that lasted 42 minutes.
+Kashyap registered a comfortable 21-16 21-16 over Lu Chia Hung of Chinese Taipei in a men's singles match that lasted 42 minutes.
+He will face Malaysia's Liew Daren in the second round.

 The first round casualties for India included World Champion Sindhu, who bowed out of the tournament after going down 7-21 24-22 15-21 at the hands of USA's Beiwen Zhang, Sai Praneeth and Saina -- both retired hurt in their respective first round matches.
 World Championships bronze-medallist Sai Praneeth was trailing 9-21 7-11 when he conceded the match to fifth-seeded Anders Antonsen of Denmark due to an ankle injury.

-London Olympic bronze medallist Saina was trailing 21-19, 18-21 and 1-8 against South Korea's Kim Ga Eun when she was forced to retire.
+London Olympic bronze medallist Saina was trailing 21-19 18-21 1-8 against South Korea's Kim Ga Eun when she was forced to retire.
 Saina's husband and personal coach Kashyap said she retired because of gastroenteritis problem.

 "It seems she had a relapse of the gastroenteritis that bothered her early in the year.
 She was feeling dizzy and vomited yesterday.
 In fact, she went to the stadium straight from the hospital today," he said.
 "Still she could have won but when it went to three games, she didn't have anything left in her tank.
 We need to check with the doctor when we go back.
 It has been a difficult year for her."